 I met my hubby Robi at my vet work!
 He was a taxi driver and would ferry clients and their pets to the surgery.
 Also a big softie where pets are concerned, we have always had (probably too many?) cats and dogs.
 After having two sons, we decided to move to Cornwall and soon thereafter our daughter was born and we felt our family was complete.

 During our time in Cornwall whilst the children grew up I was lucky enough to work with animals again in a rescue centre, boarding kennel and cattery.
 These environments can be an emotional roller-coaster ride and such work is not always easy.
 You have to focus on the positive differences you can make and savour the many rewarding moments.
 If you would like to offer practical help yourself at a rescue centre or simply make a donation, there are always opportunities no matter where you live.
-You might wish to take a look at the Cats Protection Cornwall Adoption Centre based at Truro, William Moses Kitten Rescue at Helston, the National Animal Welfare Trust at Hayle, Canine Crusaders, The Cinnamon Trust at Hayle, and the Cornwall Siamese Cat Rescue/St Anne's Cat Rescue Centre near Hayle.
+You might wish to take a look at the Cats Protection Cornwall Adoption Centre based at Truro, the National Animal Welfare Trust at Hayle, Canine Crusaders, The Cinnamon Trust at Hayle, and the Cornwall Siamese Cat Rescue/St Anne's Cat Rescue Centre near Hayle.

 Over the years we have taken on many rescue cats and dogs as a family.
 Our children all have pets in their own homes now.
 Growing up with pets has helped shape their personalities and helped turn them into the warm, kind, caring adults they now are.
 Each has learnt to deal with difficult situations and vital life-skills have been learnt including how to empathise and show courage.